carnage111/carnage111/README.md

   <img src="./img.png" height="300" style="border-radius:50%"/>
 </p>

-<h3 align="center">I am a passionate web developer with expertise in HTML, CSS, JavaScript, Bootstrap, and MySQL.
-My programming skills are primarily focused on Java and JavaScript.
+<h3 align="center">I am a passionate web developer with expertise in HTML, CSS, JavaScript, Bootstrap, and MERN stack.
+My programming skills are primarily focused on JavaScript and Java.
 </h3>

 ## 🙋‍♂️ About Me